onurmorcagok/CineVue/README.md

 URL: https://cine-vue.vercel.app/

-# WARNING

-# The project has been prepared as an individual study and is not related to any person or institution.

 # Project Summary

 The project was created to search for movies by name, list by category, view movie details, view the movie trailer, and create a user registration using the TMDP API.